adolfo0620/sentiment_analysis/README.md

 ### API
 accepts block of text

+has a positive and negative dictionary, with words as keys and their weight as values

+### Twitter

 more retweeted tweets should have more weight

-has a positive and negative dictionary, with words as keys and their weight as values
+be able to search by hashtag, account, or just words by themselves

 will use D3 to display the setiment